mickdowling16/theskateroom/README.md

 # The Skate Room

 The Skate Room is an online store and community for the skaters of Ireland.
-The skate store sells skateboards, skate apparel and accessories and provides information to users on local events and skate park get togethers.
+The skate store sells skateboards, skate apparel and accessories and provides information to users on local events, skate park get togethers and locations of skateparks around Irealnd.
 The Skate Room is more than an online store, it is a community run by skaters for skaters.
+The idea is to create a one stop shop for all things skating.

 ## Strategy

-I stTarted my project by outlining my startegy and thinking about my target audience and the features they would need.
+I started my project by outlining my startegy and thinking about my target audience and the features they would need.

 The target audience for The Skare Room is